dgnsrekt/yfs/docs/content/api/exchanges-module.md

 <a name="exchanges.ExchangeTypes"></a>
 ## `ExchangeTypes`

-> Helper for choosing a valid exchange.
+> Helper for choosing a valid exchange region.
 >
-> This is used for filtering out results from a lookup request.
+> This is used for filtering out results from a fuzzy_search request.
 >
 > **Attributes**:
 >